 When writing code you want to run on a separate thread, you have two options.
 The first option is to write the code for a thread as one long task to be performed with little or no interruption, and have the thread exit when it finishes.
 The second option is put your thread into a loop and have it process requests dynamically as they arrive.
 The first option requires no special setup for your code; you just start doing the work you want to do.
 The second option, however, involves setting up your thread’s run loop.

 OS X and iOS provide built-in support for implementing run loops in every thread.
-Cocoa, Carbon, and UIKit start the run loop of your application’s main thread automatically, but if you create any secondary threads, you must configure the run loop and start it manually.
+The app frameworks start the run loop of your application’s main thread automatically.
+If you create any secondary threads, you must configure the run loop and start it manually.

 For information on using and configuring run loops, see “Run Loops.”

 The recommended way to exit a thread is to let it exit its entry point routine normally.
 Although Cocoa, POSIX, and Multiprocessing Services offer routines for killing threads directly, the use of such routines is strongly discouraged.
 Killing a thread prevents that thread from cleaning up after itself.
 Memory allocated by the thread could potentially be leaked and any other resources currently in use by the thread might not be cleaned up properly, creating potential problems later.

 If you anticipate the need to terminate a thread in the middle of an operation, you should design your threads from the outset to respond to a cancel or exit message.
 For long-running operations, this might mean stopping work periodically and checking to see if such a message arrived.
 If a message does come in asking the thread to exit, the thread would then have the opportunity to perform any needed cleanup and exit gracefully; otherwise, it could simply go back to work and process the next chunk of data.